 However, they’re a fascinating species that have an interesting history, odd behaviors, cute little habits and so much more!

 So, whether you’re preparing for a bunny-based trivia night or you simply wish to brush up on your rabbit facts, we’ve got the ultimate list of facts about rabbits to blow your mind (and have you winning that trivia by a country mile).

-#1 Rabbits (Drum Roll Please) Do Not Actually Eat Carrots!
+#1 Rabbit (Drum Roll Please) Do Not Actually Eat Carrots!

 Yup.
 Sorry to break it to you folks.
 Despite cartoon rabbits (we’re looking at you there, Bugs Bunny) often depicted munching away on a juicy orange carrot, fruit and vegetables are not the natural foods of rabbits!
 Well, they can’t exactly grow them in a vegetable garden, can they?
 Nope, the natural diet of rabbits includes leafy greens, hay, and grass.